-- A: It's much more likely to happen going uphill.
-But if it happens going downhill, here's what to do. - Stop your vehicle by applying the regular brakes.
-Apply the parking brake. - Shift to PARK (P) (or to NEUTRAL (N) with the manual transmission) and, while still braking, restart the engine. - Shift back to a low gear, release the parking brake, and drive straight down. - · If the engine won't start, get out and get help.
+A: It's much more likely to happen going uphill.
+But if it happens going downhill, here's what to do.

+- Stop your vehicle by applying the regular brakes.
+Apply the parking brake. - Shift to PARK (P) and, while still braking, restart the engine. - Shift back to a low gear, release the parking brake, and drive straight down. - If the engine won't start, get out and get help.